 - Visually appealing maps to communicate the vulnerability of existing housing using the vulnerability indicators previously developed as well as potential risks faced by areas planned for high growth development

 - Recommended strategies that incorporate best practices of hazard mitigation, climate adaptation, and smart growth strategies developed with input from the Advisory Committee and other regional stakeholders

 - A summary report that synthesizes the data, methods, outcomes, and best practices for building regional resilience through joint mitigation, adaptation, smart growth actions

-Regional input will be solicited through a Project Advisory Committee and a series of stakeholder charrettes that will take place beginning in February 2014.
-Please email us if you would like to be included on the stakeholder list and participate in charrettes.
+Regional input will be solicited through a Project Advisory Committee and a series of stakeholder Workshops that began in February 2014 and will run through August 2014.
+Please email us if you would like to be included on the stakeholder list and participate in workshops.